 According to the survey, 57% of respondents said that they prefer talking with a financial advisor to learn about retirement planning.
 If your financial advisor isn’t discussing tax planning opportunities, you may be with the wrong individual.
 That same survey tells us that 63% of future retirees are looking to a financial advisor for help with tax planning.
 And 42% of future retirees would switch financial advisors for someone who can help them plan for taxes in retirement.

-That 42 % are smart cookies.
-I don’t know about the remaining 58%, but as I mentioned before, if your “financial advisor” isn’t helping you plan for taxes in retirement, you should be looking elsewhere.
+The people in the 42% are smart cookies.
+I don’t know about the remaining 58%, but you should be looking elsewhere if your “financial advisor” isn’t helping you plan for taxes in retirement.
 20% of those surveyed said they are currently getting no tax planning advice.
 That’s a sad thought.
 No one should blindly overpay their taxes, especially in retirement, when income streams are more complex.